mcataford/rss-reader/README.md

 Feel free to use it for your own RSS needs and to [drop a word or two](https://github.com/mcataford/rss-reader/discussions/10) if you do. :tada:

+## Developping

+`. script/bootstrap` will set up the correct version of Node (via nvm) as well as Yarn's vim SDK.

+Once set up, `yarn start` will run the application locally (including a local instance of the Netlify function that handles CORS proxying).

 ## Contributing

 The project welcomes contributions as long as they fit within the general roadmap, which is still TBD.
 Any contribution